adfinis/finja/README.rst

    cd submdir
    find huhu

-Tipp: If you are sure that your system survives till everything is indexed use eatmydata.
+Tip: If you are sure that your system survives till everything is indexed use eatmydata.

 .. code:: bash